kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 The two downgrade paths differ in whether the target version knows the field at all.

 **The target version has the field, with the feature gate disabled.** On kube-apiserver the field is preserved on existing pods and rejected on new ones, so a pod already using it keeps the field and can still be resized.
-On a node, the gate being disabled means the node stops declaring the feature, and the pods there that set the field are failed once its kubelet restarts; drain them first, as described in [Re-admission after a kubelet restart](#re-admission-after-a-kubelet-restart).
+On a node, the gate being disabled means the node stops declaring the feature, and the pods there that set the field are failed once its kubelet restarts; drain them first, as described in [Non-admission after a kubelet restart](#non-admission-after-a-kubelet-restart).

-**The target version does not have the field.** The field becomes unknown to kube-apiserver and is dropped, so pods keep running but lose the grace period without any error.
-A kubelet downgraded below the version that introduced the feature behaves the same way: it does not know the feature, so it neither declares nor requires it, and it admits the pod and silently ignores the field.
-This is the only configuration in which a pod keeps running while its grace period is quietly dropped.
-A kubelet that has the feature but runs with the gate disabled is a different case: it never serves such a pod at all, because it rejects it at admission or fails it on restart.
-Operators should therefore remove the field from pod specs, or drain the pods that set it, before downgrading a node below that version, so that the loss of the guarantee is a deliberate change rather than a silent one.
+**The target version does not have the field.** The field becomes unknown to kube-apiserver and is dropped from pod specs.
+A kubelet downgraded below the version that introduced the feature behaves the same way: it does not know the feature, so it neither declares nor requires it, and it admits the pod and ignores the field.
+No guarantee is quietly broken by this, because in-place resizing of exclusive CPUs becomes available in the same release as the grace period: such a kubelet cannot change a cpuset in place either, and reports the resize `Infeasible`.
+Operators should still remove the field from pod specs before such a downgrade, so that giving up the feature is a deliberate change.

 **CPU Manager checkpoint.** The pending scale-down is stored as an optional field of the existing v4 checkpoint payload, added the way KEP-5554 added `Baselines`.
 A kubelet that knows v4 but not this field ignores it, and `Entries` still holds the cpuset the container currently owns, so a checkpoint written by a newer kubelet is read by an older one without draining the node or deleting the file.
 Ignoring the field only means the pending scale-down is forgotten: the container keeps the cpuset it holds, and the resize is processed again according to that kubelet's own capabilities.